-Prerequisite: SPA 111 or Native Speaker
+Prerequisite: SPA 111 or intermediate proficiency in Spanish

 SPA 120 Advanced Conversational Spanish

 This course is a continuation of Conversational Spanish, with more emphasis on two of the basic skills necessary for the mastery of a foreign language: listening and speaking.
 Special attention is given to pronunciation and conversational patterns.
 Contemporary themes are emphasized.
 Intense oral drills and practical vocabulary.
 Focus will be given to Spanish dialect from the Caribbean, Central and South America.